 Please see the web link below for official information on education in Azerbaijan:

-The main directions of the youth policy have been defined by the Law of the Republic of Azerbaijan about “Youth policy” as follows:
+The Law of the Republic of Azerbaijan about “Youth policy” defines its direction as follows:

 • Moral and ethical upbringing of young people and their participation in the cultural life

 • State support for talented young people

 • Protection of the health of young people and their physical training

 • State support for young families

 To read the entire Youth Policy of Azerbaijan and learn more about events and opportunities that are provided please also see the Ministry’s official page below: